-My day my mom was given the diagnosis of Parkinson’s with essential tremor, I felt as if someone had punched me in the gut.
-Her way of coping was to sit in her room all day.
-She refused to speak to anyone about her diagnosis.
+The day my mother received the diagnosis of Parkinson’s with essential tremor, it felt as though I had been punched in the gut.
+Her coping mechanism involved retreating to her room, where she remained all day, refusing to discuss her diagnosis with anyone.

 Given my mother's background as a nurse, she anticipated that her body's decline and pain would become the new "normal" in her life.
 Complicating matters, my father was grappling with serious health issues, primarily related to his heart.
 Married for 55 years, they were rarely apart during that time, and he was determined to care for her.
 Recognizing the need to support both of them, I, as their daughter, resolved to do everything in my power to help.

 To educate myself about caring for aging parents with chronic conditions, I delved into audio books and joined online support groups, where I connected with numerous individuals facing similar caregiving challenges.
 Amid these virtual connections, I encountered Diane Carbo, a compassionate figure who spent hours discussing my options.
 She went above and beyond, even visiting to witness our family dynamics firsthand.

 However, not every encounter was as positive.
 In another group, I encountered someone more interested in financial gain than genuine support, emphasizing the importance of being cautious about the advice one seeks, especially during vulnerable moments.